Barcino44/Network-policies/README.md

 - We associate the service with the backend namespace we create before.
 - We use a selector to redirect the traffic to the pods with label ``backend``.
-- We are going to use the 80 port for the communication beetween pods in the cluster and 5678 will be which our service will listen.
+- We are going to use the 80 port for the communication beetween pods in the cluster.
+5678 will be listened for our httpd service.
 - We create a service type of ClusterIP to avoid allow external access.

+### 1.3.
+Creation of the deployment and service for the database:

 ````yaml
 apiVersion: apps/v1